Pierce01/MinecraftLauncher-core/README.md

     user_properties: '{}',
     meta: {
         type: 'mojang' || 'msa',
-        demo: true || false, // Demo can also be specified by addomg 'is_demo_user' to the options.feature array
+        demo: true || false, // Demo can also be specified by adding 'is_demo_user' to the options.feature array
         // properties only exists for specific Minecraft versions.
         xuid: '',
         clientId: ''